breylaude/breylaude.github.io/src/about.md

 He has worked on a variety of personal and collaborative projects ranging from exploit development to threat intelligence tools.

-He is currently focused on building his cybersecurity startup, with the idea of developing higher sense of information security in the Philippines and wider.[See Laude Technologies for more info](https://laudetechnologies)
+He is currently focused on building his cybersecurity startup, with the idea of developing higher sense of information security in the Philippines and wider.
+[See Laude Technologies for more info](https://laudetechnologies)